venuresume/resume/README.md

 #Extensively worked with Version Control Systems GIT.
 Maintaining version control Management, Branching, Merging, and user group permissions.

-#Working experience in continuous integration using Git, Maven, Jenkins.
+#Proposed and implemented Branching Strategies.
+(In GIT)

-#Expertise in setting up Continous Integration process with Jenkins.
-Configured multiple build jobs, integrated test cases, created distributed build environments, and performed plug-in installations, backup etc. using Jenkins.
+#Expertise in setting up Continuous Integration process with Jenkins.
+Configured multiple build jobs, master/slave setup, integrated test cases, created distributed build environments, and performed plug-in installations, backup etc. using Jenkins.

-#Expertise in setup and configure Tomcat, Deployment of web applications in Tomcat.

 #Maintain daily builds for ongoing release by setting up new environment.

 #Monitor builds and provide proactive support to resolve any build issues.

-#Experience in deploying the JAR and WAR files into Tomcat Server.

-#Good knowledge on Jira and Service now administration.

-#Proposed and implemented Branching Strategies.
-(In Distributrd VCS  such as GIT)

-#Experience with build tools Ant and Maven for writing build.xml’s  respectively.

-#Experience in Trouble Shooting the build failures.
+#Experience in Troubleshooting the build failures.

+#Expertise in setup and configure Tomcat server, Deploying JAR/WAT files in Tomcat.

+#Automating build process for creating JAR/WAR files using Maven.

+#Used Jira to track issues and change management.

+#Administrating and Maintaining the Nexus artifactory.

+#Regularly monitoring production environments with Nagios.

+#Creating Docker containers and Docker images.

+#Building instances and managing storage on cloud using AWS EC2 and AWS S3.

+#Worked on Multiple AWS instances, set the security groups, Elastic Load Balancer and AMIs, Auto scaling to design cost effective, fault tolerant and highly available systems.

+#Good working knowledge of Creating, the AWS VPC network for installed instances and configured security groups & Elastic IP's.
+Utilized Cloud Watch to monitor resources.

 #Experience in implementing and adapting to Release/Change Management Process.

-#Prepared and Maintained Build, Release and Deployment documents.

 #Managed environments DEV, QA, UAT and Staging for various releases and designed instance strategies.

+#Supporting developers by creating repositories, staging profiles, staging repositories, permissions.

 #Proficient in communicating effectively with good project management skills.